pluralitybook/plurality/contents/english/0-0-endorsements.md

 > *Plurality* unveils the powerful blueprint of Taiwan's resilient digital transformation...provides valuable insight for concerned citizens everywhere and...can help preserve democracy amidst...a precarious moment in history for liberty and open societies around the world.<br></br>
 — [Frank McCourt](https://en.wikipedia.org/wiki/Frank_McCourt_(executive)), Founder of [McCourt Global](https://www.mccourt.com/) and [Project Liberty](https://www.projectliberty.io/) and co-author of [*Our Biggest Fight*](https://ourbiggestfight.com/)

 <br></br>

+> Audrey Tang sets a new standard for what it means to be a pioneering leader.
+I hope we will all have the courage to follow in her path, as she lays out so eloquently here.<br></br>
+— [Claudia López Hernández](https://en.wikipedia.org/wiki/Claudia_L%C3%B3pez), former Mayor and first woman mayor of Bogotá, Colombia and highest ever LGBT elected official in the Global South

+<br></br>